Announcing New Financial Accounting Course Offered in Collaboration with HBX

 Taught by HBS professor V.G.
 Narayanan, this course expands on the accounting course of the HBX Credential of Readiness (CORe) program—an online program designed by HBS faculty teach the fundamentals of business—and offers students the opportunity to earn college-level credits.

-Professor Narayanan is the Thomas D. Casserly, Jr. Professor of Business Administration and has been teaching accounting at Harvard Business School for last 20 years.
+Professor Narayanan is the Thomas D. Casserly, Jr. Professor of Business Administration and has been teaching accounting at Harvard Business School for the last 20 years.
 His course aims to provide students with a foundation in financial accounting, covering the basics of profit, revenue, assets, and liabilities.
 Students will learn to prepare financial statements, interpret a balance sheet, and analyze a cash flow statement.
 Through short-video lectures, cases featuring real companies, interactive exercises, and virtual online sections, students will emerge with a deeper understanding of financial accounting methodology and application in a number of business scenarios.

 “Sound understanding of basic accounting is essential to successfully communicate in the business world regardless of your role,” said HBS professor V. G. Narayanan.
 “This collaboration with Harvard Extension School provides a platform to extend this fundamental knowledge to emerging and practicing business professionals beyond the HBX CORe experience.
 It also offers an expansion of the course curriculum to include more in-depth assignments, practice, and assessments to provide a strong foundation in accounting for students who are applying this course towards a certificate or degree program.”